sanjana-shriram/Equitable-Scheduler/README.md

 This project is still in development, however here is our current progress.

-We generate 2 synthetic loads:
-1. Load 1 - cues jobs according to poisson random process
+We generate jobs according to poisson random process
-2. Load 2 - cues all jobs at time = 0

 We utilize 3 different scheduling algorithms with the following characteristics:
 1. First Come First Serve